 While wearable devices are not exactly a breakthrough at this point, they have been trending for several years now.
 There are plenty of fitness bands, trackers and smartwatches on the market.
 However, wearable devices are yet to actualize their full potential.

 Mobile app development geared towards wearable devices can help unlock their potential.
-In 2020, more developers are making mobile apps with wearable devices in mind.
+In 2021, more developers will make mobile apps with wearable devices in mind.
 Users can download applications by the tens of thousands, all from their wrist.